Amazon Black Friday 2017 deals – when does it start and how to get the best discounts?

 It was reported that over £2 billion was spent on Black Friday 2016, and Amazon UK were keen to profit from the annual pre-Christmas event by offering 12 days of deals for many in-demand products.

-This year Black Friday falls on 24th November and Amazon have recently announced that their sale will start 10 days before on 17th November.
+This year Black Friday falls on 24th November and Amazon have recently announced that their sales will start on 17th November.
+However, some deals are starting even earlier than that…

 Keep on top of the Amazon online action by checking back on this page when Black Friday arrives to find our selection of the best offers and deals from the online giant.